moroz/hatarake/app/views/pages/tos.en.html.md

 5. The complaints should be sent to the e-mail address [biuro@injobs.pl](mailto:biuro@injobs.pl) (please include the word &ldquo;complaint&rdquo; in the message subject.)

-6. The Service Provider will make all efforts to ensure that the complaints be handled at most within 14 days of receiving the User's or Service Recipient's complaint.
+6. The Service Provider will make all efforts to ensure that the complaints be handled within 14 days of receiving the User's or Service Recipient's complaint.
 The Service Provider will immediately send the decision made as a result of considering the complaint to the e-mail address given in the complaint by the User or Service Recipient.

-7. A complaint that has been handled in accordance with the Terms of Service shall not be handled any further or reconsidered.
+7. A complaint that has been handled in accordance with the Terms of Service will not be handled any further or reconsidered.

 ### IX.
 The termination of the Service Agreement